vkakerbeck/Learning-World-Representations/README.md

 </div>

 ## ICA on the Activations
 In the animation below you can see the results of an independent component analysis on the network activations.
-The independent components are shown on the left, paired the the corresponding observations on the right.
+The independent components are shown on the left, paired the corresponding observations on the right.

 <div align="center">
 <iframe width="600" height="300" frameborder="0" scrolling="no" src="content/anim_ICA.html"></iframe>